-Alcoholic hepatitis is a liver infection.
+Alcoholic hepatitis is an inflammatory liver condition.
 The main cause is frequent, heavy alcohol use.
-Processing excessive amounts of alcohol can result in injury to the liver cells, and it can lead to inflammation and scarring of the liver.
+Processing excessive amounts of alcohol can result in injury to the liver cells, which can lead to swelling and scarring of the liver.

-The infection can be mild or severe.
-The person may need a liver transplant if they do not receive treatment or stop consuming alcohol during the early stages.
+The condition can be mild or severe.
+In severe cases, a person may require a liver transplant if they do not receive treatment or do not stop consuming alcohol during the early stages.

-This article explores the relationship between alcohol and the liver, the symptoms and causes of alcoholic hepatitis and possible treatments.
+This article explores the relationship between alcohol and the liver, the symptoms and causes of alcoholic hepatitis, and possible treatment options.

 The liver is the second largest organ in the body.
 It is on the right side of the torso, under the rib cage.
 Its main role is to convert foods and drinks into nutrients that the body can use easily.